The Death of Cleopatra (play): Plot

 The plot of Shawqi's play largely follows that of Shakespeare's: Cleopatra and her lover, Mark Antony, one of the triumvirs of the Roman Republic, are attempting to repel an invasion by Octavian.
 In the Battle of Actium, Cleopatra withdraws her fleet in the midst of the battle, thereby weakening Antony's forces and causing their defeat.
-After this initial defeat, Antony's and his army are successful in a day of battle, and plan to fully defeat Octavian the next day.
+After this initial defeat, Antony and his army are successful in a day of battle, and plan to fully defeat Octavian the next day.
 The victory is celebrated at Cleopatra's palace, where the royal couple drink wine, sing and listen to music.

 During the next day's fighting, however, Antony's forces are completely destroyed.
 Antony escapes and flees, and wanders around distraught.
 After Olympus – a Roman doctor in Cleopatra's household who has defected to Octavian – tells Antony that Cleopatra has committed suicide, Antony asks Eros, a soldier, to kill him; Eros commits suicide instead, inspiring Antony to fall on his sword.
 Antony is unaware that Cleopatra is indeed alive.
 Cleopatra struggles to accept Antony's suicide, and ultimately kills herself at the end of the play.